Consultant / Speaker / Author

 This moment is the best time to rethink what we do, how we do it, to digitally and culturally transform, to get excited about what new possibilities emerge each day, and act with urgency to make bold changes come to life.
 That’s what I’m here to do.

-The economic and health shockwaves of 2020 has made is all realize that the greatest challenge is now uncertainty.
-In the face of the unknown we default to seeking normal, but this moment brings with the opportunity to be optimistic and to explore how you can change to best grow in the future.
+The shockwaves of the pandemic and lockdowns in 2020 have made us all realize that uncertainty is one of the greatest challenges of the modern era.
+In the face of the unknown, we default to normalization and steadiness, yet this moment affords a rare chance to be optimistic, to take risks, and to explore how you can change to best grow in the future.

 “What would your company look like if you set it up today?”

 The book is based on the principle of the paradigm leap, and how modern businesses are constrained by old thinking, incorrect assumptions and muscle memory.
 It’s a simple, fresh book designed to get ambitious people to drive their careers and companies forward.

 “What are we going to do with all this future?”

 “Uber, the world’s largest taxi company, owns no vehicles.
 Facebook, the world’s most popular media owner, creates no content.
 Alibaba, the most valuable retailer, has no inventory.
 And Airbnb, the world’s largest accommodation provider, owns no real estate.
 Something interesting is happening.”

 Hello, I’m Tom Goodwin.
 The quote above is from one of my early op-eds, written for TechCrunch and referenced in The New York Times, looking at technology and its implications across culture and the economy.